mohamedhelwa/My-Card-Flutter-App/README.md

 # My-Card-Flutter-App
-Practiced Flutter development by creating a ‘Business App' working on how align flutter UI elements.
+Practiced Flutter development by creating a ‘Business Card App' working on how align flutter UI elements.